7 Signs of Gray Area Drinking You Don’t Want to Ignore.

 It is important to quickly recognize alcohol use disorder (something that requires a medical diagnosis).
 This way, you can get the person (or yourself) proper treatment to avoid further harmful consequences.

 Signs of someone who has alcohol use disorder include:

 - Poor work performance and increased risk-taking behaviors

 - Increased drinking or unsuccessful attempts to cut down or stop drinking

-Intervening with someone who is a gray area drinker can be more complicated because, well, it’s a gray area.
+Intervening with someone who is a gray area drinker can be more complicated because it’s a gray area.

 Are they receptive to your feedback?
-Have they expressed concern over their drinking?
+Have they expressed concern over their drinking in the past?
 What kind of relationship do you have with them?